You could be in a bit of a panic right now. You might be in high school pouring over those essay prompts for your college application package, or c...

 - Develop your thesis statement.
 Ask yourself why this experience was so important to you.
 Ask yourself how you came to have the goals you have.
 When you answer these questions, you have your thesis statement.

 - Time to write the body paragraphs.
-Typically, a personal statement essay should have no more that 5-7 paragraphs and should never be more than two pages.
+Typically, a personal statement essay should have no more than 5-7 paragraphs and should never be more than two pages.
 This means you will have 3-5 body paragraphs.

 - Write your introduction after the body paragraphs, making sure you introduce both your topic and your thesis statement.
 Write your conclusion and tie it back to your thesis statement in some way.